Glastonbury Tor: Location and landscape

-The Tor is in the middle of the Summerland Meadows, part of the Somerset Levels, rising to an elevation of 518 ft.
-The plain is reclaimed fen above which the Tor is clearly visible for miles around.
+The Tor is almost surrounded by the low-lying Somerset Levels, rising to an elevation of 518 ft.
+The Levels are reclaimed fen above which the Tor is clearly visible for miles around.
 It has been described as an island, but actually sits at the western end of a peninsula washed on three sides by the River Brue.

 The Tor is formed from rocks dating from the early Jurassic Period, namely varied layers of Lias Group strata.
 The uppermost of these, forming the Tor itself, are a succession of rocks assigned to the Bridport Sand Formation.
 These rocks sit upon strata forming the broader hill on which the Tor stands; the various layers of the Beacon Limestone Formation and the Dyrham Formation.
 The Bridport Sands have acted as a caprock, protecting the lower layers from erosion.

 The iron-rich waters of Chalice Well, a spring at the base of the Tor, flow out as an artesian well impregnating the sandstone around it with iron oxides that have reinforced it to produce the caprock.
 Iron-rich but oxygen-poor water in the aquifer carries dissolved iron (II) "ferrous" iron, but as the water surfaces and its oxygen content rises, the oxidised iron (III) "ferric" iron drops out as insoluble "rusty" oxides that bind to the surrounding stone, hardening it.

 The low-lying damp ground can produce a visual effect known as a Fata Morgana when the Tor appears to rise out of the mist.
 This optical phenomenon occurs because rays of light are strongly bent when they pass through air layers of different temperatures in a steep thermal inversion where an atmospheric duct has formed.
 The Italian term Fata Morgana is derived from the name of Morgan le Fay, a powerful sorceress in Arthurian legend.

 Terraces

 The sides of the Tor have seven deep, roughly symmetrical terraces, or lynchets.
 Their formation remains a mystery with many possible explanations.
 They may have been formed as a result of natural differentiation of the layers of Lias stone and clay or used by farmers during the Middle Ages as terraced hills to make ploughing for crops easier.
 Author Nicholas Mann questions this theory.
 If agriculture had been the reason for the creation of the terraces, it would be expected that the effort would be concentrated on the south side, where the sunny conditions would provide a good yield, but the terraces are equally deep on the northern side, which would provide little benefit.
-Additionally, none of the other slopes of the island has been terraced, even though the more sheltered locations would provide a greater return on the labour involved.
+Additionally, none of the other slopes of the island have been terraced, even though the more sheltered locations would provide a greater return on the labour involved.